Field Extraction from Forms with Unlabeled Data: Experiments and Results

 \subsection{Ablation Study}

 We conduct ablation study on the IN-Invoice dataset with LayoutLM-base as the backbone.

 \textbf{Effect of Stage Numbers}.
-Our model is refined in $k$ stages, where we fix $k=3$ in all experiments.
+Our model is refined in $k$ stages, where $k=3$ in all experiments.
 We evaluate our method with varying stage numbers.
-As we can see in Fig.~\ref{fig:stages}, when we increase the stage number, $k$, the model generally performs better on both valid and test sets.
+As we can see in Figure~\ref{fig:stages}, when we increase the stage number, $k$, the model generally performs better on both valid and test sets.
 The performance with more than one stage is always higher than the single-stage model (our transformer baseline).
 Model performance reaches the highest when $k=3$.
-As shown in Fig.~\ref{fig:prec_rec_stages}, precision improves while recall drops during model refinement.
+As shown in Figure~\ref{fig:prec_rec_stages}, precision improves while recall drops during model refinement.
 When $k=3$, we obtain the best balance between precision and recall.
-When $k>3$ recall drops more than precision improves, so we obtain worse F1 score.
+When $k>3$ recall drops more than precision improves, leading to a lower F1 score.

 \textbf{Effect of Refined Labels (R-Labels)}.
-As shown in Fig.~\ref{fig:our_method}, the R-Labels obtained in each stage are used in later stages.
+As shown in Figure~\ref{fig:our_method}, the R-Labels obtained in each stage are used in later stages.
 To analyze the effect of this design, we remove the refined labels in the final loss and only use the B-Labels to train the three branches independently and ensemble the predictions during inference.
-As shown in Tab.~\ref{tab:invoice_ablation}, removing refined labels results in 2.2\% and 2.6\% decrease in F1 scores in valid and test sets, respectively.
+As shown in Table~\ref{tab:invoice_ablation}, removing refined labels results in 2.2\% and 2.6\% decrease in F1 scores in valid and test sets.

 \textbf{Effect of Regularization with B-Labels}.
 At each stage, we use B-Labels as a type of regularization to prevent the model from overfitting to the over-confident refined labels.
 We disable the utilization of B-Labels in the refinement stage by setting $\beta=0$ in Eq.~\ref{eq:loss}.
-As we can see in Tab.~\ref{tab:invoice_ablation}, model performance drops $\sim$2\% in F1 score without this regularization.
+As we can see in Table~\ref{tab:invoice_ablation}, model performance drops $\sim$2\% in F1 score without this regularization.

 \textbf{Effect of Two-step Training Strategy}.
 To avoid overfitting to noisy labels, we adopt two-step training strategy, where the transformer backbone with the first branch is trained using B-Labels and then fixed during the refinement.
 We analyze this effect by training our model in a single step.
-As shown in Tab.~\ref{tab:invoice_ablation}, single-step training leads to 1.8\% and 1.4\% F1 score decrease in valid and test sets, respectively.
+As shown in Table~\ref{tab:invoice_ablation}, single-step training leads to 1.8\% and 1.4\% F1 score decrease in valid and test sets.